Connect with us

 Legal and regulatory issues

-Failing to comply with applicable laws, regulations, and industry standards can lead to legal problems hindering the business’s growth and even closure.
+Failure to comply with applicable laws, regulations, and industry standards can lead to legal problems that hinder the business’s growth and even closure.

 Economic and market changes

-External factors, such as economic downturns or unexpected market shifts, can significantly impact a business, making it difficult to survive if not properly prepared.
+External factors, such as economic downturns or unexpected market shifts, can significantly impact a business, making it difficult to survive if not correctly prepared.

 Behind every good Entrepreneur is a mentor.
 Yes, this is not the adage you expected, but it works.

 Mentors keep us in check.
-They’re our sounding boards, listening to our rants and raves and offering an objective viewpoint and advice on the direction we should take.
+They’re our sounding boards, listening to our rants and raves and offering an objective viewpoint and advice on our direction.

 Of course, no person can be trusted to do the lot, so more than one mentor is recommended.
 The experience and delegated authority from mentorship are recognised in all great leaders.
 Please think of the big names in business today; they’ll say they have amazing mentors.